CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 * **Pruning**: Derives a smaller model by removing redundant or less important parameters (weights) that do not significantly contribute to output accuracy.
 * **Adapters**: Adding small, trainable layers (adapters) to a frozen base model to adapt it to new tasks without changing the original, large model weights, saving on storage for multi-task scenarios.

-It is important to capture any of these transformations as the model's lineage or "pedigree" or within an ML-BOM.
+It is important to capture any of these transformations in the model's lineage ("pedigree") or in an ML-BOM.
 This should be accomplished via the CycloneDX `pedigree` object and describing a model's `ancestors` as a hierarchical graph.

 ###### Example: Declaring the finetuning of llama3 model for a coding variant